sontungexpt/url-open/README.md

 vim.keymap.set("n", "gx", "<esc>:OpenUrlUnderCursor<cr>")
 ```

+- You can also use command `:HighlightAllUrls` to highlight all urls in the buffer manually

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.